dev-tch/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - script 100-empty_casks Write a command that finds all empty files and directories in the current directory and all sub-directories
 - script 101-gifs : rite a script that lists all the files with a .gif extension in the current directory and all its subdirectories
 - script 102-acrostic : Create a script that decodes acrostics that use the first letter of each line
+- script 103-the_biggest_fan : Write a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests